 In NetEnt’s Dracula, these Stacked Wilds only appear in the centre reel during free spins rounds, whereas in Steam Tower, Stacked Wilds can appear at any time during the game and, when a Stacked Wild covers an entire reel- 10 free spins are instantly triggered.

 The Walking Wild feature is rather a unique one.
-Appearing in NetEnt games, Invisible Man and Jack and the Beanstalk, when Wilds pop up on the reels during a game, you will get a re-spin.
+Appearing in NetEnt games Invisible Man when Wilds pop up on the reels during a game, you will get a re-spin.
 As this happens, your Wild will ‘walk’ across one place to the left.
 So long as a Wild symbol still shows on the reels, the re-spins will continue, and more winning combinations will be formed.

 As you might expect, the way Random Wilds act can be hard to predict.
 In games such as Zombies, the only thing you do know about Random Wilds is that they can pop up during any spin where no Stacked Wild appears.
 Bar that, they’re a rule unto themselves, and Wilds can appear on as many as 6 symbols at once to create winning combinations.